jtsantos/personal-academic/content/authors/admin/_index.md

   - icon: linkedin
     icon_pack: fab
     link: https://www.linkedin.com/
+  - icon: researchgate
+    icon_pack: fab
+    link: researchgate
 # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''